-where $\boldsymbol{\nu}$ is a $2 \times 1$ vector drawn from $N({\bf 0}, {\bf I}_{2})$.
+In this paper, we propose an elliptical slice within Gibbs sampler, which draws from the identified set more efficiently.
+This method can be viewed as an {advanced} Metropolis-Hastings algorithm that transitions from the previous draw $\bfx_1^{(0)}$ to a new draw using the following elliptical slice sampling proposal: \be \bfx_1^{(\star)} = \boldsymbol{\nu} \sin(\theta) + \bfx_1^{(0)} \cos(\theta)\text{, where } \theta \in [0, 2\pi], \ee where $\boldsymbol{\nu}$ is a $2 \times 1$ vector drawn from $N({\bf 0}, \bfI_{2})$.
 The scalar parameter $\theta$ controls the step size of the proposed move.
-For instance, when $\theta$ is close to 0, the proposal is closer to the previous draw $\bf{x}_{1}^{(0)}$, whereas when $\theta$ approaches $\pi/2$, the proposal is closer to the newly drawn random vector $\boldsymbol{\nu}$.
-Unlike a conventional Metropolis-Hastings algorithm, ESS adaptively searches for a suitable step size to guarantee acceptance of the proposed draw at every iteration.
-Intuitively, given that the previous draw lies within the identified set, ESS ensures that the new proposal $\bf{x}_{1}^{(\star)}$ also remains within the identified set by exponentially shrinking the candidate set for $\theta$.
-Under appropriate regularity conditions, this procedure ensures the validity and convergence of the Gibbs sampling algorithm as long as the random variable of interest, in this case, $\bf{q}_{1}$, can be written as a transformation of a normally distributed random variable, here denoted $\bf{x}_1$.
-See \citet*{Murray2010} and \citet*{natarovskii2021} for details.
+For instance, when $\theta$ is close to $0$, the proposal is closer to the previous draw $\bfx_1^{(0)}$, whereas when $\theta$ approaches $\pi/2$, the proposal is closer to the newly drawn random vector $\boldsymbol{\nu}$.
+Unlike a conventional Metropolis-Hastings algorithm, the elliptical slice sampling {automatically} searches for a suitable step size to guarantee acceptance of the proposed draw at every iteration.
+Intuitively, given that the previous draw lies within the identified set, the elliptical slice sampling ensures that the new proposal $\bfx_1^{(\star)}$ also remains within the identified set by uniformly drawing $\theta$ from a candidate set that shrinks exponentially.
+Under appropriate regularity conditions, this procedure ensures the validity and convergence of the algorithm as long as the random variable of interest, in this case $\bfq_1$, can be written as a transformation of a normally distributed random variable \citep*[see][for details]{Murray2010,natarovskii2021,hasenpflug2025reversibility}.